ramji013/micro-service-architecture/README.md

 2. Easier to version the entire repo with a build number

 Cons:
-1. multiple teams work in the same repo can cause some dependency issue with CI/CD deployment
+1. multiple teams work in the same repo can cause code breakage and create dependency issue with CI/CD deployment
 2. high possibility of creating tight coupling of code
 3. as large code base, it take longer time to build and deploy